 The best way to decide which is ideal for your honeymoon is when you're planning on going.
 Thailand and Bali have opposite rainy seasons, so Bali should be visited between April and September while Thailand is best between November and April.

 If you have limited time and want to see everything, Bali may be best as it is much smaller than Thailand.

-- Verdict: Bali wins for honeymoons between April and September and Thailand for honeymoons between November and April.
+- Winner: Bali wins for honeymoons between April and September and Thailand for honeymoons between November and April.
 What can we say?
 We'd prefer good weather over anything else when celebrating.

 Which is better for families?

 Bali and Thailand both offer a wide-variety of family-style accommodation and family-friendly activities.